SigmaWrath/Tukupu-Published/content/z_Rules/Class-Specific Features/Wizard Class Features/Wizard Spellcasting.md

 Whenever you gain a Wizard level after 1, add two Wizard spells of your choice to your spellbook.
 Each of these spells must be of a level for which you have spell slots, as shown on the Wizard Features table.
 The spells are the culmination of arcane research you do regularly.

+> **<span style="color:rgb(193, 145, 56)">Copying a Spell into the Book</span>**: When you find a level 1+ Wizard spell, you can copy it into your spellbook if it’s of a level you can prepare and if you have time to copy it.
+For each level of the spell, the transcription takes 2 hours and costs 50 GP.
+Afterward you can prepare the spell like the other spells in your spellbook.
+>
+> **<span style="color:rgb(193, 145, 56)">Copying the Book</span>**: You can copy a spell from your spellbook into another book.
+This is like copying a new spell into your spellbook but faster, since you already know how to cast the spell.
+You need spend only 1 hour and 10 GP for each level of the copied spell.

+If you lose your spellbook, you can use the same procedure to transcribe the Wizard spells that you have prepared into a new spellbook.
+Filling out the remainder of the new book requires you to find new spells to do so.
+For this reason, many wizards keep a backup spellbook.

 **<span style="color:rgb(134, 93, 187)">Changing Your Prepared Spells</span>**: Whenever you finish a Long Rest, you can change your list of prepared spells, replacing any of the spells there with spells from your spellbook.

 **<span style="color:rgb(134, 93, 187)">Spellcasting Ability</span>**: Intelligence is your spellcasting ability for your Wizard spells.